Ike-Ikechukwu/Used-cars-resale-analysis-cars24/README.md

 - Removed trailing spaces and non-printable characters.
 - Applied consistent capitalization to enhance readability.
 - Renamed columns for clarity:
-  - "Model Name" → "Full Model Name"
+  - "Model Name" to "Full Model Name"
-  - "Km Driven" → "Kilometers Driven"
+  - "Km Driven" to "Kilometers Driven"
-  - "Ownership" → "Previous Owners"
+  - "Ownership" to "Previous Owners"
-  - "Engine Capacity" → "Engine Capacity (cc)"
+  - "Engine Capacity" to "Engine Capacity (cc)"
-  - "Spare Key" → "Spare Key Availability"
+  - "Spare Key" to "Spare Key Availability"
-  - "Imperfections" → "Imperfection Count"
+  - "Imperfections" to "Imperfection Count"
-  - "Repainted Parts" → "Repainted Parts Count"
+  - "Repainted Parts" to "Repainted Parts Count"

 - Extracted brand, car model, and variant from "Full Model Name" and Created three new columns:
   - Brand: Maruti